Saltar al Contenido

 Manufacturing engineers benefit from using Teamcenter as well.
 It enables them to be confident that they are working with up-to-date CAD data.
 “The manufacturing engineer can just open his Teamcenter system and he can go into the latest revision for manufacturing and have confidence that he can actually manufacture it,” says Smit.
 The team uses Teamcenter to keep its suppliers and sponsors included in the process as well.
 “Teamcenter is very important to keeping everybody in the loop,” notes Smit.

 From a race team’s standpoint, the Siemens PLM Software solutions provide something that is more important to winning than even money.
 “The most important thing about motor racing is that all the money in the world cannot buy you time…and that is the bottom line,” says Mike Rowe, motorsport manager at VW Group South Africa – Motorsport Division.
 The efficiency the team gains from using NX and Teamcenter gives them extra time to make sure that changes are correct the first time, which has certainly contributed to its outstanding success.
 “Siemens PLM Software has really come to the party to assist us to produce probably the biggest success story in the history of South African rallying,” concludes Visser.

 Negocio Principal del Cliente:

-Volkswagen Group South Africa – Motor Division has been one of the top teams in rally racing for more than 27 years.
+Volkswagen Group South Africa – Motorsport Division has been one of the top teams in rally racing for more than 27 years.

 Ubicación del Cliente: